 For the first year of the Church’s existence, services were held in temporary accommodation.
 By the end of 1841, however, a cruciform Gothic chapel was being built to the designs of an Edinburgh architect, Mr Hamilton, on a site behind the old High School in Bath Street (later to be renamed Pilmuir Street).
 Trinity Chapel was consecrated in October 1842 by the Bishop of Glasgow.
 The congregation at that time totaled 160 members, with an average attendance of about 28 at Holy Communion.

 After the subsequent move (1891) to the new Holy Trinity Church in East Port, Trinity Chapel was used first by the Evangelical Union Church and then by the Congregational Church.
-It later became a carpet warehouse, before finally being demolished in recent years to make way for the development of the town centre.
+It later became a carpet warehouse, before finally being demolished in recent years to make way for the development of the city centre.

 1841–47 The Reverend B.B.
 Field